 - A 500g piece would be about 1/10 000 of the whole lasagne.
 On way is to cut both the length and width into 100 parts, since 100 x 100 = 10 000.
 A single piece would measure 25cm x 2.5cm.
 That’s a bit skinny so 12.5cm x 5cm might work better.

 - The lasagne was actually cut into 10 000 pieces so that’s how many people were fed.
 Each piece had a mass of 0.486 kg or 486 grams.
 That a good serving of lasagne.

 Station 3: Weighing Tonnes

-Konsihiki is the largest sumo wrestler in the world with a mass of 226 kg.
-How many Konishiki’s do you need to weigh a tonne!
+Konsihiki was the largest active sumo wrestler in the world with a mass of 287 kg.
+Now he is retired.

 Make a table of tonne weights using objects in the classroom.
 Remember that 1000 kg is a tonne.

 Number in a tonne

 The number of Konshihikis in 1 tonne equals 3.48, about 3 and ½ of him.